“How many keys are there?”

 “And moods, and using the pedals.”

-What does Argentine Tango have to do with a piano?
+What do Argentine Tango variations have to do with a piano?

 I made a rough estimate of the number of discrete tango moves.
 There are 25 movements in the tango lexicon, each with various numbers of variations (there are 48 sacadas, and far more ganchos).